krishnasharma180/Quiz-Game/README.md

 ---

 ## ✨ Features
-✅ Multiple-choice questions based on **Squid Game**
+✅ Multiple-choice questions based on **Squid Game**.
-✅ Engaging visuals with images from the series
+✅ Engaging visuals with images from the series.
-✅ Audio effects and background music for an immersive experience ✅ Score tracking with a dynamic progress bar
+✅ Audio effects and background music for an immersive experience.
+✅ Score tracking with a dynamic progress bar.
-✅ Interactive GUI using **Tkinter**
+✅ Interactive GUI using **Tkinter**.

 ---